BigNoid/script.skinshortcuts/README.txt

 	<onunload>RunScript(script.skinshortcuts,type=buildxml&amp;mainmenuID=9000&amp;group=[groupname]|[groupname]|[groupname])</onunload>

 Replace 9000 with the ID of the list you are using for the mainmenu.
 You should include all [groupname]'s that your skin supports, separated by a pipe.
 The script will then load all of the submenus, and set visibility conditions on each one.

+If you are not using a main menu to choose which display group to show, you must still include a mainmenuID value, but can set this to any random value.
+If you want to build the mainmenu and additional standalone groups, include the group parameter with "mainmenu" as the first option.

 2. Let the user manage their shortcuts